§ 11092. Terms of CFRA Leave.

 (1) Unpaid CFRA leave for the serious health condition of the employee shall be compared to other unpaid disability leaves whereas unpaid CFRA leaves for all other purposes shall be compared to other unpaid personal leaves offered by the employer.
 CFRA leave shall not constitute a break in service or cause the employee to lose seniority, even if other paid or unpaid leave constitutes a break in service for purposes of establishing longevity or seniority, or for layoff, recall, promotion, job assignment, or seniority-related benefits.

-(2) If an employer provides a new health plan or benefits or changes health benefits or plans while an employee is on CFRA leave, the employer must give written notice to the employee that he or she is subject to the new or changed plan/benefits to the same extent as if the employee were not on leave.
+(2) If an employer provides a new health plan or benefits or changes health benefits or plans while an employee is on CFRA leave, the employer must give written notice to the employee that the employee is subject to the new or changed plan/benefits to the same extent as if the employee were not on leave.

 If the employer has no policy, practice or collective bargaining agreement that requires or authorizes any other type of unpaid personal or disability leave or if the employer's other unpaid personal or disability leaves do not allow for the continuation of benefits during these leaves, an employee taking a CFRA leave shall be entitled to continue to participate in the employer's health plans, pension and retirement plans, supplemental unemployment benefit plans or any other health and welfare employee benefit plan, in accordance with the terms of those plans, during the period of the CFRA leave.